Ramadan

 You can donate clothes and money through registered charitable organisations by depositing them in designated boxes located at various public places.
 During Ramadan, many organisations set up tents near co-operative supermarkets for receiving donations.

-Natural persons are not allowed to host, organise or carry out any fund-raising activity.
+As per the Donations Regulations, natural persons are not allowed to host, organise or carry out any fund-raising activity.
 Fund-raising must be done through one of the licensed charities or humanitarian organisations in the UAE.

 Opening hours of grocery shops and malls